 The trouble is… my federal legislators.

 I’ve got Senator Joni Ernst, who answered my question in a town hall meeting about countering Russian interference in our elections with a bunch of vapid BS.
 Her complete non-action on securing our elections lines up with pretty much every other republican senator – so we have essentially no real, coordinated federal action to facilitate election security.
 Ms. Ernst is up for re-election in 2020.
-Part of my current mission is to get her the hell out of office in that election, so we can get a Senator who actually does some good for Iowa.
+Part of my current personal life mission is to get her the hell out of office in that election, so we can get a Senator who actually does some good for Iowa.

 Senator Chuck Grassley is another of my Senators.
 His list of awfulness is nowhere near as long as Mr. Trump’s, but it’s not worth summarizing here.
 His action and inaction have done much to enable Mr. Trump, and in some cases to solidify the damage of the Trump Administration (i.e., Justice Kavanaugh).

 Neither Ernst’s or Grassley’s office staff write coherent, rational responses to any letters you send them.
 They are instead a set of republican party talking points.
 The party must have a secret encrypted database somewhere of form letters and style guides to make sure the talking points are regurgitated everywhere.
 That party’s got a tight messaging apparatus outside the cluster in the White House.